Make Your Own Story Book

 4) Export for print and sharing

-Export images at 300 DPI sized to your trim, include bleed if your printer requires it, and compile to a print‑ready PDF.
-Print a plain‑paper mock first; adjust text spacing or background detail where pages feel crowded.
-A short proofing pass often turns a good book into a great one.
+Export high‑resolution images sized to your trim; include bleed if required.
+Compile a print‑ready PDF and test a plain‑paper mock.
+Adjust text spacing or background detail where pages feel crowded—this quick pass turns a good book into a great one.